Frankjunyulin/Linkedin-Spider/README.md

 # Linkedin-Spider

-Linkedin-Spider is inkedin spider written in Python3.
+A spider for linkedin written in Python3.

 It scrapes all the details in public information according to the name you input.